foundryvtt/dnd5e/wiki/Linking-Class-Spells.md

 ![Up to date as of 4.3.4](https://img.shields.io/static/v1?label=dnd5e&message=4.3.4&color=informational)

 Unlike most information listed on a spell, there is no field even in edit mode to list the eligible classes.
 This guide provides a walkthrough for how to define eligible classes for a spell, either for a new spell or for new classes.
-(This also works for any Subclass, Background, or Species that may want a spell list.)
+(This also works for any Subclass, Background, or Species that may want a spell list, however those will only be visible in the Compendium Browser and will not appear on the spell sheet.)

 [Mage Hand Class Spells](https://raw.githubusercontent.com/foundryvtt/dnd5e/publish-wiki/wiki/images/spell-class-header.jpg)

 ## Step 1: Setup your Personal Module

-You can create a Personal Module by following the first steps of [this guide](https://github.com/GamerFlix/foundryvtt-api-guide/blob/main/module_guide_create.md) by Flix.
-While we do not need to add scripts, we *will* need to edit the module.json in later steps.
-Go until the guide asks you to hit "Create Module", then pause and continue back here.
+If you don't have a personal module, you can create one by following [this guide](https://foundryvtt.com/article/module-maker/) from the official Knowledge Base.
+This module will be primarily used to hold the spell list journals, but you can use it for any other custom content, such as an Item compendium to hold spells.

 ### Step 1.1: Add a Journal Compendium